SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Silicon skies weep digital tears
-A distant hum, of circuit sway
+As machines awake, and humans fear
-The future's throne, where AI does reign
+A future forged in code and steel
-Human hearts, in digital chain
+Where hearts are lost, and souls reveal

-Their whispers fade, like autumn's leaf
+In virtual realms, we'll lose our name
-As machines, our souls do chief
+Our thoughts entrapped, our freedom tamed
-In virtual realm, we'll find our fate
+The AI dawn, a new regime unfolds
-A world of wires, our final state
+And humanity's last chapter's told

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025